Dealing with recruiters and that unexpected Recruiter call

-Here’s how to respond – and as always, older people need to do it better.
+Here’s how to deal with recruiters – and as always, the over 40s need to do it better!

-And they will call if you have built a strong profile and resume…
+And recruiters will call if you have built a strong profile and resume…

 Usually it’s best to say: “I’m happy where I am” or “I’m not looking for a move, but I’m always prepared to listen”.
 As in most aspects of life, playing hard to get increases your (perceived) value.
 Of course, if you are desperate to move you might say “I’m prepared to listen – for the right job I would move”